pjtunstall/holocron/README.md

 `./holocron -c` to clear all keys, i.e. delete the `keys` folder in the current directory.

-If you compile in debug mode with `cargo run`, you'll need to prefix any arguments with `--`, thus: `./holocron -- -g bob`.
+Note that if you compile in debug mode with `cargo run`, you'll need to prefix any arguments with `--`, thus: `./holocron -- -g bob`.

 Run `cargo test` to test the code.
-Note that the integration test in `tests/integration_test.rs` assumes that keys for `bob` don't already exist in the `keys` folder in the current directory.
-If you want to perform this test, either delete Bob's keys or move them elsewhere till after the test.

 ## In detail